TrueBlocks/trueblocks-core/docs/content/docs/chifra/chaindata.md

 Flags:
-  -a, --articulate      articulate the retrieved data if ABIs can be found -f, --filter string   call the node's trace_filter routine with bang-seperated filter -d, --statediff       export state diff traces (not implemented) -c, --count           show the number of traces for the transaction only (fast)
+  -a, --articulate      articulate the retrieved data if ABIs can be found -f, --filter string   call the node's trace_filter routine with bang-separated filter -d, --statediff       export state diff traces (not implemented) -c, --count           show the number of traces for the transaction only (fast)